Have you ever wondered if you need a ‘health check-up’ even though you’re feeling healthy?

 As the saying goes – prevention is better than cure.

-Q: How often should I have a check up and where can I get one?
+Q: How often should I have a check-up, and where can I get one?

-Q: How long does it take and what’s involved?
+Q: How long does it take, and what’s involved?

 Dr Leong: Depending on the age and health of the patient, health checks generally take around 30 minutes.
 For your first appointment, I’d allow 45 minutes.
-A health check for a child or young adult is significantly different from a middle aged or mature aged person.
+A health check for a child or young adult is significantly different from a middle-aged or mature-aged person.
 It’s really a case-by-case approach as every patient’s health is different and so is their family history.

-Q: So what are some examples of the things you check for or discuss?
+Q: So, what are some examples of the things you check for or discuss?

 I track the BMI (body mass index) weight chart regularly for patients regardless of age.
 For instance, this check is particularly important for children in their first 4 years of life, as weight >85th percentile for their age increases their risk of obesity as an adult.

-With adolescent patients we talk about their mental health, sexual health, and challenges transitioning into adulthood.
+With adolescent patients, we talk about their mental health, sexual health, and challenges transitioning into adulthood.
 Sometimes young patients find these topics hard to talk about with their friends or parents.

 Q: What is the cost for a check up with you at SmartClinics Clayfield Medical Centre?